 Must start with a '{' in the first position and end with '}' in the last position.

-'{' in any other position if treated as a literal
+'{' in any position other than the first is treated as a literal

 '}' in any position other than the last position is treated as a literal.

-'{{' as the first characters are treated as the literal '{' and not a DFDL expression.
+'{{' as the first characters are treated as the literal '{' and not as the start of a DFDL expression.